 Coming up in December, we have Gingerbread, Hanukkah, Snow, Christmas, and other holiday related activities to do with your children.
 There’s plenty to choose from, at least 2-3 activities PER day!
 The Academy is a monthly program, which means you can enroll for as long as you’d like (just like a gym membership that doesn’t have a contract).
 If you’re not sure what to do with your child or are tired of searching for your own activities, check out The Academy.
 Get your FREE sample week and take a peek!

 Plan your Holiday Bucket List and organize your schedule with this FREE printable guide.
 Another good way to help prevent our kids from losing their marbles is to keep their schedules and routines as consistent as we can.
 Having a plan helps with that!

 Great reminders and tidbits for helping make sure all those holiday crafts and activities go off without a hitch!

 And, who isn’t, especially this time of year?

 This article is packed full of helpful hints, including ways to keep your toddler’s routine this holiday season.

 In this post, I share our favorite toys, plus a few we wouldn’t mind having.
+Most of these are also in my shop.
 But, we truly don’t need anything and my kids have enough to play with, so here’s another take on what to get kids for Christmas (or any occasion, really.)
 A FREE printable with more experience gift ideas and the Memory Maker Gift Certificate is included for your convenience.

 It’s packed full of great resources, and odds are, you’re busy and can’t read them all right now anyway, so share this on social media (you’ll be helping other moms out too!) or pin it for later.